lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/breaking-a-carbon-nanotube.rst

 .. container:: justify

-    The first command includes all of the atoms of type one (i.e. all the atoms here) in a group named 'carbon_atoms'.
+    The first command includes all of the atoms of type one (i.e. all the atoms here) in a group named *carbon_atoms*.
-    The 3 variables measure the current position of the group carbon_atoms along all 3 directions, respectively.
-Then, the displace atoms command move the group carbon_atoms, ensuring that its center of mass is located at the origin (0, 0, 0).
+    The 3 variables measure the current position of the group *carbon_atoms* along all 3 directions, respectively.
+Then, the displace atoms command move the group *carbon_atoms*, ensuring that its center of mass is located at the origin (0, 0, 0).

     Let us also change the box boundaries: